Grant Delpit

-Grant Jacobs Delpit (born September 20, 1998) is an American football strong safety for the Cleveland Browns of the National Football League (NFL).
-He played college football at LSU, where he was a two-time consensus All-America selection and winner of the Jim Thorpe Award as a junior in 2019.
-He was drafted by the Browns in the second round of the 2020 NFL Draft.
+Grant Jacobs Delpit (born September 20, 1998) is an American professional football safety for the Cleveland Browns of the National Football League (NFL).
+He played college football for the LSU Tigers, earning consensus All-American honors twice and winning the Jim Thorpe Award as a junior in 2019.
+He was selected by the Browns in the second round of the 2020 NFL draft.

-Early years
+Early life

 Born in New Orleans, Delpit and his family were displaced after Hurricane Katrina and eventually settled in Houston, Texas.
 Delpit attended St. Thomas High School for two years before transferring to Lamar High School as a junior.
 For his senior season, he transferred to IMG Academy in Bradenton, Florida, where he was teammates with Dylan Moses.
 As a senior he had 47 tackles and five interceptions.
 He committed to Louisiana State University (LSU) to play college football.

 College career

 As a true freshman at LSU in 2017, Delpit played in all 13 games with 10 starts, recording 60 tackles and one interception.
 He returned to LSU as a starter in 2018.
-Following a junior season where he won the Jim Thorpe Award, Delpit announced that he would forgo his senior season and declared for the 2020 NFL Draft.
+Following a junior season where he won the Jim Thorpe Award and a national championship, Delpit announced that he would forgo his senior season and declared for the 2020 NFL draft.

 Professional career

+Pre-draft

+NFL.com lead analyst Lance Zierlein had Delpit ranked as the second best safety prospect (33rd overall) available in the draft.
+Former NFL executive Gil Brandt had him ranked as the top safety in the draft (25th overall).
+NFL draft analysts from Sports Illustrated and USA Today had Delpit ranked as the best safety prospect in the 2020 NFL Draft.
+Michael Renner of Pro Football Focus had him ranked as the top safety in the draft (15th overall).
+NFL analyst Daniel Jeremiah had Delpit listed as the second best safety prospect available (40th overall).
+NFL draft analysts projected Delpit to be selected as early as late in the first round to possibly the second round.

+2020

-Delpit was drafted by the Cleveland Browns in the second round with the 44th overall pick of the 2020 NFL Draft.
-He suffered an Achilles tendon tear during training camp that required surgery, which ended his rookie season.
-He was placed on the injured reserve list on August 25, 2020.
+The Cleveland Browns selected Delpit in the second round (44th overall) of the 2020 NFL draft.
+He was the third safety drafted in 2020.

+On July 15, 2020, the Cleveland Browns signed Delpit to a four-year, $7.46 million contract that includes $3.93 million guaranteed and a signing bonus of $2.98 million.

+Throughout training camp, Delpit competed against Andrew Sendejo and Karl Joseph for a role as a starting safety.

+On August 24, 2020, Delpit sustained an injury during practice and was carted off the practice field.
+On August 25, 2020, it was announced that Delpit was officially placed on injured reserve after it was confirmed he had torn his Achilles tendon the previous day and would have to undergo surgery while missing his entire rookie season.